Characterizing stable regions in the residual stream of LLMs: Experiments

 In~\Cref{fig:one} we plot the relative distance $\frac{d(\alpha)}{d(1)}$ in model outputs as we interpolate between two prompts in $\texttt{Qwen2-0.5B}$\footnote{For bigger models from the Qwen2 family, we observe smaller difference between semantically similar and different prompts.
 We hypothesize that more capable models are able to make more precise predictions, even for very similar prompts.}.
 In~\Cref{fig:onea}, we show the results for interpolation between similar pairs S1-S3, and in~\Cref{fig:oneb} for dissimilar pairs D1-D3.
 We observe that the shapes for similar prompts S1-S3 are close to linear, or equivalently that the rate of change is similar throughout the interpolation.
 This is in contrast to results for dissimilar pairs D1-D3, where we observe flat regions at the beginning and at the end of the interpolations, separated by a sharp jump, which is in line with what~\citet{heimersheim_activation_2024} observed in $\texttt{GPT-2}$.
+This relationship between semantic similarity and stable regions is further supported by a large-scale analysis of prompt pairs filtered by their maximum sensitivity (\Cref{appendixG}).
 Our interpretation of these results is: \begin{enumerate} \item Activations for dissimilar prompts appear to occupy distinct stable regions.
-This is evidenced by the non-linear shape of $d(\alpha)$, which shows flat areas near the model-generated activations and a sharp jump between them. \item Activations for similar prompts likely belong to the same stable region, as indicated by the linear change in $d(\alpha)$. \item Stable regions seem to be large compared to the polytopes described by \citet{black_interpreting_2022}.
-When interpolating between semantically different prompts, we appear to cross only a single region boundary.
-However, we expect many neurons to switch throughout this interpolation, which would be similar to what \citet{black_interpreting_2022} found (but testing this is a topic for future research). \end{enumerate}
+This is evidenced by the non-linear shape of $d(\alpha)$, which shows flat areas near the model-generated activations and a sharp jump between them. \item Activations for similar prompts likely belong to the same stable region, as indicated by the linear change in $d(\alpha)$.. \item Stable regions are large compared to the polytopes described by \citet{black_interpreting_2022}.
+When interpolating between semantically different prompts, we appear to cross only a single stable region boundary, while hundreds or thousands of gates change their activation sign during the same interpolation (\Cref{appendixF}).